 You may choose to label or annotate your floor plan, but it is also fine to leave it free of any text or personal detail.

-Please do not feel that your drawing has to look like any of the others posted here.
+Please do not feel that your drawing has to look like anyone else’s.
 We are interested in a diversity of drawing styles and abilities.
 No drawing is ‘good’ or ‘bad’.
 We are fascinated by the differences in how people remember – the uncertain and vague are just as important as the clear and concrete!

 By submitting a drawing to The Share House Project, you agree that the artists Janine Mikosza and Stephanie Jones may use your image as source material and that it may be reproduced, wholly or in part, in their artwork.